TMNTturtleguy/es-theme-ComicBook/readme.txt

 wonderswan color
 ZX Spectrum

 All other themes are set to work with a generic comic background to match the rest of the theme.
 The system logo will be the standard logo from the Carbon Theme.
-On the detailed view  They sytem logo will appear twice at the top of the screen.
+On the detailed view the system logo will appear twice at the top of the screen.

 Changelog